mongodb/specifications/source/auth/auth.rst

 MONGODB-OIDC
 ~~~~~~~~~~~~
 :since: 7.0 Enterprise

 MONGODB-OIDC authenticates using an `OIDC <https://openid.net/specs/openid-connect-core-1_0.html>`_ access tokens.
 Drivers MUST support
-both callback-driven OIDC and automatic OIDC authentication for AWS.
+both Callback-driven OIDC and Automatic OIDC Authentication for AWS.

 Conversation
 ````````````

-Authenticating using the MONGODB-OIDC mechanism will require 1 or 2 round trips between the client and MongoDB.
-The requests from the client and the replies from the server are described by the following IDL structs which are encoded in the payload as octet sequences defining BSON objects:
+Authenticating using the MONGODB-OIDC mechanism will require 1 or 2 round trips between the MongoDB driver and server.
+The requests from the driver and the replies from the server are described by the following IDL structs which are encoded in the payload as octet sequences defining BSON objects:

 .. code:: idl

-  OIDCMechanismClientStep1:
+  PrincipalStepRequest:
-    description: Client's opening request in saslStart
+    description: Driver’s opening request in saslStart
-    strict: false
     fields:
       n:
-        description: "Principal name of client"
+        description: "Name of the OIDC user Principal"
-        cpp_name: principalName
         type: string
         optional: true

 Note that the principal name is optional as it may be provided by the IDP in environments where only one IDP is used.
-It is given by the user as the username.
+The username provided by the user MUST be used as the principalName.

 .. code:: idl

-  OIDCMechanismServerStep1:
-    description: "Server's reply to clientStep1"
-    strict: false
+  IdPServerInfo:
+    description: "The information used by callbacks to authenticate with the Identity Provider."
     fields:
       issuer:
         description: >-
-            URL which describes the Authorization Server.
+            URL which describes the Authentication Server.
 This identifier should be the iss of provided access tokens, and be viable for RFC8414 metadata discovery and RFC9207 identification.
         type:string